-And so, iSEE teams of faculty, staff and students regularly evaluate campus progress toward the goals laid out in six categories — energy conservation and building standards; energy generation, purchasing and distribution; transportation; purchasing, waste and recycling; agriculture, land use and sequestration; and water — and prepare recommendations on future work to be done.
+And so, iSEE teams of faculty, staff and students regularly evaluate campus progress toward the goals laid out in appropriate categories — energy; transportation; zero waste; land & water; education; resilience; and engagement — and prepare recommendations on future work to be done.
 The goal is for campus to be a model of sustainability other communities will emulate.

 Education and Outreach